overhead image of creamy rigatoni with sausage and fennel in a bowl

 • 3 tablespoons olive oil

-• 1 large yellow onion, chopped (about 1 1/2 cups)
+• 1 large yellow onion, chopped, about 1 ½ cups

-• 1 lb bulk mild Italian sausage
+• 1 lb mild Italian sausage, bulk or casings removed

 • 2 teaspoons minced garlic